 We looked into how these new biodegradable plastics will fair if they are sent away via a food waste collection.
 In all likelihood they will be stripped out and sent to a landfill or burned.

 We looked into the waste hierarchy and what it tells us about how sustainable these solutions are.

 Overall, there are properties of conventional plastics that are bad if they enter the environment as pollution, but they come with the benefit that they can be recycled.

 Compostable plastic packaging comes with the advantage that if it enters the environment as pollution, it will biodegrade, but to dispose of them conventionally is problematic and big question marks hang over the sustainability of this process.

 By Barnaby Nash

 Please share your thoughts in the comments section below or reach out to me on social media.
-What do you think of The Great Acceleration?
+What are your thoughts on compostable packaging?

 I can be reached on LinkedIn and on Twitter @FollowBarnaby